Bethany Lankin

 Retention UX design system components

-Leveraging insights from contributions to the enterprise-wide UX design system components were created for and tailored to Retention team UX workflows.
+Leveraging insights from the enterprise-wide UX design system, components were tailored to Retention team workflows with scalability in mind, replacing duplicate parts that had previously made updates difficult.

 A previously designed component, the Accounts-to-pay card